Key takeaways:

 Simpro is meant for service businesses that need detailed job costing, inventory tracking, and asset management.
 It works well for commercial clients and large-scale construction projects, but it isn’t ideal for smaller businesses with simpler needs.

-It also doesn’t offer marketing support and has fewer options for residential contracts, like customer-facing features such as a self-serve portal.
+It also doesn’t offer marketing support, it has fewer options for residential contracts, and it’s missing customer-facing features such as a self-serve portal.

 10. Service Autopilot

-Service Autopilot is field service software geared towards specific industries, such as:
+Service Autopilot is field service software geared towards specific industries, such as lawn care, cleaning, snow removal, pest control, and pool cleaning.
+This platform is made for businesses of all sizes.

 How much does it cost?